wpsharks/comet-cache-kb/questions/2016/123-why-is-my-cache-directory-empty.md

 github-issue: https://github.com/websharks/comet-cache-kb/issues/123
 ---

-If your cache directory is empty, it could mean that Comet Cache isn't enabled (See: **Dashboard → Comet Cache → Enable/Disable**) or that there is an error occurring behind the scenes that is preventing Comet Cache from operating normally.
+If your cache directory is empty, it could mean that Comet Cache isn't enabled, or that there is an error occurring behind the scenes that is preventing Comet Cache from operating normally, or that the cache directory was recently cleared by Comet Cache.

-If Comet Cache is running properly, then an empty cache directory could indicate that Comet Cache has not generated any cache files.
-Comet Cache will generate cache files when the plugin is active and a visitor visits your site while not logged in (unless you have Caching for Logged-In Users enabled--Pro version only).
+If Comet Cache is enabled (see **Dashboard → Comet Cache → Enable/Disable**) and running properly (see [How do I know if Comet Cache is working?](https://cometcache.com/kb-article/how-do-i-know-if-comet-cache-is-working/), then an empty cache directory could indicate that Comet Cache has not generated any cache files.
+Comet Cache will generate cache files when the plugin is active and a visitor visits your site while not logged in (unless you have Caching for Logged-In Users enabled, a Pro-only feature).

-An empty cache directory could also mean that all of the cache files passed their expiration date (See: **Dashboard → Comet Cache → Directory / Expiration Time**) or that Comet Cache recently cleared the entire cache automatically.
+An empty cache directory could also mean that all of the cache files passed their expiration date (see **Dashboard → Comet Cache → Directory / Expiration Time**) or that Comet Cache recently cleared the entire cache automatically.

 There are a number of reasons why Comet Cache might clear the entire cache directory automatically: